widelands/wl_addons_server/README.md

 __This section explains how to add an add-on *manually* to this repository.
 It is strongly recommended to use the in-game add-ons manager instead, which will take care of everything automatically.__

+#### Deprecation notice

+__The possibility to add and maintain add-ons manually will be removed sometime in the future in favour of using only the in-game add-ons manager.__

 #### Add-On

 Just copy the folder from the widelands directory to the `addons/` folder in your branch.